 Our data collection and analysis systems are complex and may contain material defects or errors.
-In addition, the large amount of data that we collect may cause errors in our data collection and analysis systems.
-Any defect in our panelist data collection software, network systems, statistical projections or other methodologies could result in:
+In addition, the large amount of data that we collect may make our data collection and analysis systems more susceptible to defects or errors.
+The companies that we recently acquired also rely on data collection and analysis software and systems to service enterprise clients.
+Any defect in our panelist data collection software, our census collection systems, our enterprise focused software and systems, network systems, statistical projections or other methodologies could lead to consequences that impact operating results, including:

-- loss of customers; - damage to our brand; - lost or delayed market acceptance and sales of our products; - interruptions in the availability of our products; - the incurrence of substantial costs to correct any material defect or error; - sales credits, refunds or liability to our customers; - diversion of development resources; and - increased warranty and insurance costs.
+- loss of customers; - damage to our brand; - lost or delayed market acceptance and sales of our products; - interruptions in the availability of our products; - the incurrence of substantial costs to correct any material defect or error; - sales credits, refunds or liability to our customers; - · diversion of development resources; and - increased warranty and insurance costs.